Login Register Basket (0 items)

 How much is entry if riding a tandem?

-The registration fee is per person only - as are transport fees.
+The registration fee is on a per person basis - as are transport fees.

 When I registered I didn’t book transport – can I add it now?